 Treatment for hairballs in cats

 Hairball treatments generally fall into two categories: adding fibre to the diet, or giving a lubricant (usually a petroleum jelly product) to slide the hair through to the correct end of the cat for disposal.
 A third option, which might be used by a holistic vet, is homeopathy.
 A good remedy for foreign material in the stomach is Nux Vomica.
 A dose of Nux will often help the cat expel all the problematic material — but then you have to deal with a big fat hairball on the floor.
-In practice, I used Nux to oust some major league hairballs, as well as the occasional chicken bone or baby sock.
+In practice, I used Nux to oust some major league hairballs, as well as the occasional chicken bone.

 For many years, the treatment of choice for hairballs has been petroleum jelly.
 This can be given plain, as in good old Vaseline, or in a commercial product, such as Laxatone, Petromalt, or Katalax.
 These come in malt, tuna, and liver flavors that appeal to many cats.
 Petroleum jelly's molecules are too large to be absorbed by the intestines; it passes through the cat unchanged, and is perfectly safe.
 I fed my cat, Spirit, plain Vaseline every day her whole life — she lived to be well over 20, so I feel confident in saying it didn't hurt her at all.
 In fact, she loved it, and would pester me mercilessly for her bedtime dose!
 Administer daily for a week or two, then once or twice a week for maintenance.
 Hairball "treats" contain mineral oil rather than petroleum jelly.
 It works on the same principle, but has a slightly more laxative effect — don't overdo them!
 Edible oils, like olive, flaxseed, or fish oil, will be absorbed by the intestines and thus may not finish their escort duty, although a cat with dull or dry fur would benefit from the fatty acids they contain.